bbqz007/zhelper/codecvt/README.md

 std::codecvt is especially good at UnicodetoUTF8, it plays fastest.

 iconv using more buffer can play better, while icu nearly does not need more.

+**other**
+if you are working in windows platform, you can referent to this post https://github.com/GiovanniDicanio/UnicodeConversions.